Shaun White: Print

 White had his first published interview in TransWorld SNOWboarding Magazine in 2003.

 White was one of the few pro snowboarders to be a guest editor of Snowboarder Magazine (February 2008 issue).

-White has a chapter giving advice in Tim Ferriss' book Tools of Titans.
+White has a chapter giving advice in Tim Ferriss's book Tools of Titans.

 Business ventures

 White has appeared in several video games and has also launched his video game franchise.
 He appeared in 1999’s Cool Boarders 4 and 2001's Shaun Palmer's Pro Snowboarder.
 In 2008 he released his own video game, Shaun White Snowboarding, developed by Ubisoft Montreal and published by Ubisoft.
 This was followed by a sequel, Shaun White Snowboarding: World Stage, released in 2009.
 A skateboarding game, Shaun White Skateboarding, was also released in 2010.

 In early 2016 he purchased a minority stake in Mammoth Resorts and is now a part-owner of the Mammoth Mountain, Snow Summit, June Mountain, and Bear Mountain ski areas where he got his start in snowboarding.

 White has helmed the Air + Style festival of music and snowboarding since 2014, when he took ownership and moved it from Austria to Los Angeles.
-The 2021 festival was cancelled due to the COVID-19 pandemic.
+The 2021 festival was canceled due to the COVID-19 pandemic.

 White launched his own active lifestyle brand named 'Whitespace' in January 2022; he announced the name of the brand on his social media.
 The company will eventually release a line of outerwear, snowboard hard-goods, athletic equipment, and streetwear apparel.

+In 2024 white announced he would be starting his own snowboarding league called “The Snow League”.
+He created the league in attempt to make snowboarding like other major sports stating “I want to make it so you can have a decent season on the tour and make a great living, that’s the goal,” In traditional sports, it’s like, you start as an amateur, then you play high school, and then go to college and get into the pros.
+For this, I want the same.”
+The first event took place on March 7, 2025 in Aspen Colorado.

 Personal life

 White has had the longstanding nickname "The Flying Tomato", due to his red hair.
 In 2006, Rolling Stone wrote about the nickname, saying, "he used to embrace it, even wearing headbands with a flying-tomato logo, but he has grown tired of it."
 He has also been nicknamed "Animal", a reference to a character from The Muppet Show.

-On September 17, 2012, White was arrested near a hotel in Nashville for public intoxication and vandalism after attending the wedding party of the drummer of The Black Keys, Patrick Carney.
+On September 17, 2012, White was arrested near a hotel in Nashville for public intoxication and vandalism after attending the wedding party of the drummer of the Black Keys, Patrick Carney.

 White, who underwent two open-heart surgeries as an infant, has granted 17 wishes through the Make-A-Wish Foundation since 2008.

+Since retirement he has taken up surfing.